Mega Man Legends 2

-Mega Man Legends 2 is an action-adventure game released by Capcom in 2000, acting as the sequel to Mega Man Legends.
+Mega Man Legends 2 is a 2000 action-adventure game released by Capcom, acting as the sequel to Mega Man Legends.
 It was released for the PlayStation in 2000 for Japan and North America, and 2001 in Europe.
 Unchanged Japanese ports of the game were also released for the PC in Japan and parts of Asia in 2003 and for the PlayStation Portable in 2005.
 The game features Mega Man Volnutt's quest to find four keys hidden in the planet in order to aid in the search of the Mother Lode, a legendary treasure thought to be an infinite energy source.

 A demo of the game was originally featured in the spin-off The Misadventures of Tron Bonne, with its purpose being to show an overview of the gameplay of the title despite having an independent story.
 Critical reception to Mega Man Legends 2 has overall been positive with video game publications praising how the graphics and the gameplay improved over the ones from its prequel.
-Additionally, the game's story was praised for how complex it is in comparison to the ones from the original series.
+Additionally, the game's story was praised for how complex it is in comparison to the ones from the original series, but was criticized for its cliffhanger ending.